 Care: Cut back after first bloom to encourage rebloom in fall.

 Pests and Diseases: None of significance; susceptible to botrytis and aster yellows

 Propagation: Seed, division, terminal cuttings after flowering.

-Companion plants: Liatris, Veronic spp., purple coneflowers; Plant with bulbs and spring blooming plants that go dormant in summer like bleeding heart and oriental poppy to cover yellowing foliage and fill empty spots.
+Companion plants: Liatris, Veronic spp., purple coneflowers, roses, lavender; plant with bulbs and spring blooming plants that go dormant in summer like bleeding heart and oriental poppy to cover yellowing foliage and fill empty spots.

 - (double white flowers, 2’ tall)